eprei/42_rainfall/level9/walkthrough.md

 Found at offset 108
 ```

+The offset is `108` bytes, which means that at this point in the input, we manage to overwrite some pointer

 ## The Double Dereference

-Putting a breakpoint after `setAnnotation` and rerunning the program with the same argument as before we see that the
+Putting a breakpoint after `setAnnotation` (<main+136>) and rerunning the program with the same argument as before we
-program copies the part of our cyclic pattern `caab` and stores in `eax` (<main+140>).
+see that the program copies the part of our cyclic pattern `caab` and stores in `eax` (<main+140>).
 Then it will attempt,
 unsuccessfully, to dereference `eax` once again and store the dereferenced value in `edx` (<main+142>).
 Finally, it
 makes a call to the dereferenced value stored in `edx` (<main+159>).
 Summarizing, we have a double dereference and an
 execution.